riban-bw/jackmidiola/README.md

 ## Dependencies

 This application interfaces with `jackd` and `olad`, so both need to be installed and running.
+Tested with jackdmp 1.9.21 and olad 0.10.9.

 The application is written in the C++ programming language (because ola bindings are for C++, not C) but you may notice some C style coding methods, e.g. use of fixed size buffers, use of printf, etc. (I would have written in C if the ola library had C bindings.)